eucp-project/storyboards/content/weighting/2_framework.md

 ---
 ## A common framework for method comparison

+Within EUCP we brought together 8 groups working on quantifying uncertainty in future climate projections and developed a common framework to enable a fair comparison:

 * temperature and precipitation
 * Europe, SREX regions, 4 grid points
 * summer (June, July, August)